-Pure Ideas makes no representations or warranties whatsoever as to the accuracy of the information contained on this website.
+Pure Ideas makes no representations or warranties regarding the accuracy of the information on this website.
 If you believe that any information contained on our website is inaccurate or misleading, we would be pleased to hear from you and, if we agree that such information is not correct, then we will take corrective action as soon as is practicably possible.

 Visiting our Website